Prohibited Steps Order

 When considering a prohibited steps order, the courts will look at many things before making this order.
 The most important consideration with all child matters is the welfare and interest of the child which is the overriding objective.
-The courts will therefore consider whether it is in the best interests of the child for a prohibited steps order to be granted.
+The courts will therefore consider whether it is in the best interests of the child for an order to be granted.

 The court will also take into account the wishes of the parent who has day to day custody of the child and consider why the parent making the application for a prohibited steps order wants to prevent the parent with the custody carrying out a certain element of their parental responsibility rights.

 Our child law specialists have assisted many people with both obtaining a prohibited steps order and challenging a prohibited steps order against them.
 The courts will not grant an order for prohibited steps if an outcome the applicant is trying to achieve can be reached by another type of order.
 I.e. if a parent is making an application to prevent the other parent having contact with the child.
 The courts may not make a prohibited steps order in such circumstances given that this matter could be decided by a child residence order or a contact order which would determine the issue of contact.